tianjiedai/tianjiedai.github.io/index.md

 {% include_relative _includes/services.md %}

-## News
+## Miscellaneous
-In my spare time, I love:

- ☑ Playing the piano, I'm a crazy fan of _F.
-F. Chopin_.🎹

- ☑ Playing different ball sports, like _table tennis_.🏓

- ☑ Learning the frontiers of military and aerospace.🚀
+- **Piano 🎹:** I'm a crazy fan of _F.
+F. Chopin_ and I'm also keen on rhythms based on _Chinese traditional compositions_.
+Recently, I will record a series of piano pieces and will upload them gradually.
+Stay tuned!